retrozenith-development/Builds/docs/README.md

 ### Deployment Process

-1. The GitHub Actions workflow in `.github/workflows/deploy.yml` handles the deployment process
+1. The GitHub Actions workflow in `/.github/workflows/deploy.yml` (located at the repository root) handles the deployment process
 2. It builds the site using Next.js static export
 3. The `public/CNAME` file ensures the custom domain is preserved